Get answers for your health queries from top Doctors for FREE!

 As per his observation, none of the side branches, the microcirculation, or the 10–14 times each coronary artery branch are bypassed before it becomes a capillary.
 The main arteries and the microcirculation can both become saturated with cholesterol.
 Some places remain ischemic even after bypass surgery.
 If the graft fails, 3% of patients may experience a heart attack within a year.

-What is the risk of second heart attack after bypass surgery?
+What is the risk of a second heart attack post bypass surgery?

-There are very fewer chances of getting a heart attack after bypass surgery especially for those who have already undergone bypass surgery compared to those who have not.
+There are very few chances of getting a heart attack after bypass surgery, especially for those who have already undergone bypass surgery compared to those who have not.

-As per the American Heart Association, the risk of recurrence is in the first month after the surgery is less than 2%.
+• According to the American Heart Association, the risk of recurrence in the first month after surgery is less than 2%.

-The risk is less after a period of one month of heart bypass surgery, and it decreases with time.
-Whereas within the first five years after surgery the percentage of risk is 5 to 10%.
+• The risk is less after one month of heart bypass surgery and decreases with time.
+However, within the first five years after surgery, the percentage of risk is 5 to 10%.

-The risk of heart attack also increases with age and other health related issues.
-There are a few other factors that also contribute to this risk.
+The risk of heart attack also increases with age and other health-related issues.
+There are a few other factors that also contribute to this risk, including:

 Health Issues